interregnum

 interregnum (plural interregnums or interregna)

-The period of time between the end of a sovereign or political leader's reign and the accession of another.
+A period of time between the end of one monarch's reign and the accession of their successor.

-(Christianity) the period of time between when a minister or pastor leaves a church and when a new one is installed
+(Christianity) A period of time between when a minister or pastor leaves a church and when a new one is installed.

 ==== Derived terms ====